“For me, my role is about unleashing what people already have inside them that are maybe suppressed in most work environment.” Tony Hseih, Zappos CEO

 It’s important to note that these dynamics stem from three sources: the internal (these are the personal processes that each individual brings to the workplace culture) the interpersonal (these are the dynamics generated by interactions between people) and the structural (these are the processes shaped by organizational norms, policies, rules, etc).
 The interplay of these three processes shapes workplace relationships.
 And while the power of culture unequivocally impels the nature of workplace relations, there is a significant role individuals can play in the choices they make in relating to others in the workplace.

-Make no mistake – the mantra to HUMANIZE the workplace and UNLEASH HUMAN POTENTIAL is simply not the responsibility of organizational architects and leadership – it is as much about how each person engages their colleagues in the process of work.
+Make no mistake – the mantra to HUMANIZE the workplace is simply just the responsibility of organizational leadership – it is as much about how each person engages their colleagues in the process of work.
 After all, a culture is an aggregate of tiny, everyday gestures, comments and actions that form day-to-day work life.

 To Humanize – Stay Human